 See the links to the other posts in my series on education and teaching:

 Here are those UK blogs I mentioned written by education experts:

 - https://www.mrpict.com/enhancing-the-curriculum.html – Mr Parkinson (Mr P): Using tech to raise standards

 - www.teachertoolkit.co.uk/blog – known as Ross Morrison McGill, the most followed secondary teacher on social media and top UK blogger of 2018.

-- https://www.chrisquigley.co.uk/blog/ – the consultant whose ideas were adopted in the last primary school in which I worked.
+- https://www.chrisquigley.co.uk/blog/ – this consultant’s ideas were used in the last primary school where I worked.